TERMS · GLOSSARY OF THE FRAMEWORK

 Brahma Muhurta

-The "hour of Brahma" — the 48-minute window approximately ninety minutes before sunrise.
+The "hour of Brahma" — the 48-minute muhurta ending roughly 48 minutes before sunrise (its onset approximately ninety-six minutes before).
 The optimal time for meditation, pranayama, and cultivation practice in the Vedic and Yogic literature.
 Systematically consumed in the modern career structure by alarm-driven preparation for commute and workplace.

-Brahma Muhurta (ब्रह्म मुहूर्त, "the hour of Brahma") is, in the Vedic and Yogic literature, the 48-minute window approximately ninety minutes before sunrise — roughly 4:30–5:18 a.m. local solar time at temperate latitudes.
-Each muhurta is 1/30 of a day (about 48 minutes); the one preceding sunrise is named after Brahma and held to be the most propitious window for spiritual practice.
+Brahma Muhurta (ब्रह्म मुहूर्त, "the hour of Brahma") is, in the Vedic and Yogic literature, a 48-minute window ending roughly 48 minutes before sunrise — that is, the muhurta beginning approximately ninety-six minutes before sunrise and closing about forty-eight minutes before it.
+In temperate latitudes this corresponds roughly to 4:24–5:12 a.m. local solar time.
+Each muhurta is 1/30 of a day (about 48 minutes); the classical reckoning places Brahma Muhurta at the second-to-last muhurta of the night — 2 muhurtas before sunrise at its onset — and holds it to be the most propitious window for spiritual practice.

 The classical reasoning, drawing on Ayurvedic chronobiology:

-- The atmosphere is sattva-dominant in this window (see gunas) — less rajas-guna and tamas than later in the day
+- The window is generally characterised in the practitioner literature as sattva-dominant (see gunas) — less rajas-guna and tamas than later in the day; the framing is editorial synthesis from the broader Ayurvedic-Yogic tradition rather than a quoted chapter-and-verse claim

 - The mind has the lightest residue from sleep and the least accumulation from waking activity